Mia703/bookstore-application/NOTES.md

 - On page refresh, clear inputs
 - How do I show what's being typed in the password input

-## HTML Notes
+With the label associated correctly with the input via its for attribute (which contains the input element's id attribute), a screen reader will read out something like "Name, edit text".

+There is another way to associate a form control with a label — nest the form control within the label, implicitly associating it.

-The <main> tag specifies the main content of a document.
-The content inside the <main> element should be unique to the document.
+The main tag specifies the main content of a document.
+The content inside the main element should be unique to the document.
 It should not contain any content that is repeated across documents such as sidebars, nav links, copyright information, site logos, and/or search forms.

-There cannot be more than one <main> element in a document.
+There cannot be more than one main element in a document.